adventuremomblog

 tanking together on North Platte River in Nebraska

-Our two groups decided that we wanted to stay connected for our float trip.
+Our two groups decided we wanted to stay connected for our float trip.
 Staff connected both of our tanks with a rope between two fasteners that slid along the edge of the tank during our ride.

-It can be an interesting dynamic if you’re trying to avoid the shallow, etc. when you’re connected with another tank.
-It’s definitely a lot of laughs as everyone tries to get the hang of it.
+It can be an interesting dynamic if you’re trying to avoid the shallow, etc. when connected with another tank.
+It’s a lot of laughs as everyone tries to get the hang of it.

 tanking on North Platte River in Nebraska